Learning & Guidance | Skyla Credit Union

 • The Good Budget App: Good Budget is a free digital platform that creates “envelopes” for you to put your money in.
 You can manually track your spending for the month and it will show you if you’re sticking with your budget.
 This is a much simpler version of Mint.
 It’s a free app, but you can upgrade for more envelopes if you feel like it’s needed.

-• Actual Cash Envelopes: This is an old-school method where you have actual envelopes with cash in each.
+• Actual Cash Envelope System: This is an old-school method where you have actual envelopes with cash in each.
 One envelope could be for “Groceries,” one for “Eating Out,” one for “Entertainment"... you name it.
 You’ll put the exact amount of budgeted cash in each category’s envelope and then you only use that cash for that expense.
 Here’s the kicker – once you’re out, you’re out!

 QUICK TIP: If you struggle with credit card debt and don’t want to put any more charges on your card, this would be an excellent system for you!
 For some extra tips and tools, check out the post on Paying Off Debt.